-One set of cobas® KRAS Test Mutant Control (KRAS MC), negative control (NEG CT) and KRAS Calibrator (KRAS CAL) for working MMX1 and working MMX2 are included in each run.
+One cobas[®] KRAS Test set of Mutant Control (KRAS MC), negative control (NEG CT) and KRAS Calibrator (KRAS CAL) for working MMX1 and working MMX2 is included in each run.
 A run is valid if the KRAS Mutant Control (KRAS MC) wells (A1 and A2), the negative control (NEG CT) wells (B1 and B2), and the KRAS Calibrator (KRAS CAL) wells (C1 and C2) are valid.
 If the KRAS Mutant Control (KRAS MC), negative control (NEG CT) or KRAS Calibrator (KRAS CAL) for working MMX1 or working MMX2 are invalid, the entire run is invalid and must be repeated.
-Prepare a fresh dilution of the previously isolated specimen DNA Stock to set up a new microwell plate (AD-plate) with controls for amplification and detection.
+Prepare a fresh dilution of the previously isolated specimen DNA Stock to set up a new AD-plate with controls for amplification and detection.